Saracens High School provides careers education, information, advice and guidance (CEIAG) to students at all stages of their school career

-We firmly believe that it is our role to ensure students are informed, have opportunities to reflect, have access to a wide range of careers opportunities and are so able to make informed choices about each step of their career.
+We firmly believe it’s our role to ensure students are informed, have opportunities to reflect, have access to a wide range of careers opportunities, and are therefore able to make informed choices about each step of their career.

 The Careers Team